 This statement explains how I use and protect any personal information that you give to me when you have professional support from me in my private practice.
 The procedures described are effective from 8th May 2018 and have been altered in line with data protection legislation becoming effective on 25th May 2018.
-When you use my services as a client or supervisee, you will be asked to provide your signature to signal your consent to my use of your personal information as described.
+Please signal on our working agreement your consent to my use of your personal information as described here.

 I commit to ensuring that your privacy is protected.

 The contact data I hold about you, i.e. your telephone and/or email address, are only kept for communicating with you in response to initial enquiries or about appointments.
 I will not contact you for any other reason.
 I will not share this data with anyone.
 My phone and email accounts are password protected.